 Testing Hypothesis 3 using model 2 route structure analysis data.
 Operational efficiency, capital intensity, and leverage indirectly affect tax avoidance via profitability by multiplying their direct influence on profitability by the beta coefficient of profitability on tax avoidance.
 The indirect impact of operational efficiency factors on tax avoidance via profitability is calculated as -0.089, which is the result of multiplying 0.396 by -0.225.
-The overall impact of operational efficiency factors, is the combined result of a direct effect of 0.396 and an indirect effect of -0.089.
+The overall impact of operational efficiency factors on tax evasion, mediated by profitability factors, is the combined result of a direct effect of 0.396 and an indirect effect of -0.089.
 The value is 0.307.
 The calculated indirect and total impacts are shown in Table 4.